Jayde Riviere: Club career

 In April 2022, Riviere signed with AFC Ann Arbor of the amateur USL W League ahead of the inaugural 2022 USL W League season.
 She made four appearances during the season.

-Despite being touted as a first round pick, Riviere did not declare for the 2023 NWSL Draft amid rumoured interest from European clubs.
+Despite being touted as a first-round pick, Riviere did not declare for the 2023 NWSL Draft amid rumoured interest from European clubs.
 On January 21, 2023, she signed her first professional contract with English Women's Super League team Manchester United on a two-and-a-half-year deal.
 She made her debut on May 7, as an 86th-minute substitute in a 3–0 win against Tottenham Hotspur in the WSL.

 Riviere scored her first goal for United on September 14, 2025, in a 5–1 win against London City Lionesses and her 50th appearance for the club.

 International career

 Youth

 In September 2015, Riviere saw her first involvement with the Canadian youth program as a 14-year-old when Bev Priestman called her up an EXCEL camp with the under-17 team.
-In March 2016, she was named to her first tournament squad, making four appearances at the 2016 CONCACAF Women's U-17 Championship.
-Later that year she was part of the roster that finished as runners-up at the 2016 CONCACAF Girls' U-15 Championship, playing in all seven matches and scoring four goals before ending the year with a third tournament appearance, this time at the 2016 FIFA U-17 Women's World Cup, playing in two matches.
-Having made her senior international debut in 2017, Riviere continued to feature at youth level, representing Canada at three major youth tournaments in 2018; she started the year playing in every match at the 2018 CONCACAF Women's U-20 Championship, finished third at the 2018 CONCACAF Women's U-17 Championship, and ended the year with a run to the 2018 FIFA U-17 Women's World Cup semi-final.
+In March 2016, she was named to her first tournament squad, making four appearances at the 2016 CONCACAF U-17 Championship.
+Later that year she was part of the roster that finished as runners-up at the 2016 CONCACAF U-15 Championship, playing in all seven matches and scoring four goals before ending the year with a third tournament appearance, this time at the 2016 FIFA U-17 World Cup, playing in two matches.
+Having made her senior international debut in 2017, Riviere continued to feature at youth level, representing Canada at three major youth tournaments in 2018; she started the year playing in every match at the 2018 CONCACAF U-20 Championship, finished third at the 2018 CONCACAF U-17 Championship, and ended the year with a run to the 2018 FIFA U-17 World Cup semi-final.